microsoft/devicescript-esp32/README.md

 # Jacdac+DeviceScript Runtime for ESP32

-This repo contains implementation of DeviceScrip virtual machine and runtime for ESP32.
+This repo contains implementation of DeviceScript virtual machine and runtime for ESP32.
 See https://microsoft.github.io/devicescript/devices/esp32 .

 ## Building